AZ 319 (Acetaminophen, chlorpheniramine maleate, dextromethorphan and phenylephrine hydrochloride 325 mg / 2 mg / 10 mg / 5 mg)

 Pill imprint AZ 319 has been identified as Acetaminophen, chlorpheniramine maleate, dextromethorphan and phenylephrine hydrochloride 325 mg / 2 mg / 10 mg / 5 mg.

-Acetaminophen/chlorpheniramine/dextromethorphan/phenylephrine is used in the treatment of cold symptoms; sinus symptoms; pain/fever; cough and nasal congestion; nasal congestion (and more), and belongs to the drug class upper respiratory combinations.
+Acetaminophen/chlorpheniramine/dextromethorphan/phenylephrine is used in the treatment of cold symptoms; sinus symptoms; cough and nasal congestion; cough; pain/fever (and more), and belongs to the drug class upper respiratory combinations.
 FDA has not classified the drug for risk during pregnancy.
 Acetaminophen/chlorpheniramine/dextromethorphan/phenylephrine 325 mg / 2 mg / 10 mg / 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 More about acetaminophen/chlorpheniramine/dextromethorphan/phenylephrine

 Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
 If you have questions about the drugs you are taking, check with your doctor, nurse or pharmacist.

 Copyright 2017 Drugs.com, National Library of Medicine, Truven Health Analytics and Cerner Multum, Inc. All Rights Reserved.